GingerKiwi/gingerkiwi-blog-2023/src/blog/2022-03-24-french-fridays-for-devs-week04.md

  'adults celebrating at a French street party.
 There's a large French flag waving in a breeze and confetti thrown up and falling down in the air'
 imageCaption: 'ADD CAPTION'
 description: >
  To celebrate getting to 400 days on Duolingo French at the beginning of March, 2023 I've started French for Devs Fridays.
-Here you'll find  useful and/or amusing French phrases for developers. ~ Mon code NE FONCTIONNE PAS, je ne sais pas pourquoi.
-Mon code FONCTIONNE, je ne sais pas pourquoi. ~ Read the full post for the translation.
+Here you'll find  useful and/or amusing French phrases for developers. ~ En cas d'incendie: git commit, git push, bâtiment de sortie. ~ Read the full post for the translation.
 ---

 To celebrate getting to 400 days on Duolingo French at the beginning of March, 2023 I've started French for Devs Fridays.
 Here you'll find weekly useful and/or amusing French phrases for developers.
 (Today is day 422 of French and day 83 of Dutch!)